thegrumpys/odop/docs/Help/gettingStarted.md

 Here is an example of how each main menu item will drop down to provide specific menu items.
-Note that menu entries associated with not yet implemented features are disabled (grey).
+Note that menu entries associated with not yet implemented features are disabled (gray).
 This screen clip illustrates how to get to the index of Help pages.
 ![Help Index](./png/HelpIndex.png "Help Index")